The Dashboardis accessible from 2 locations: the Main Menu and the Toolbar.

 The first time you open your Dashboard, you won’t see any relevant information.
 This is normal.
 The Dashboard works in the background aggregating information and will start showing interesting information as soon as you start browsing and using our tool.

-The Dashboard gathers information about your digital footprint.
-It shows you a recap of your online behavior and how it impacts your privacy, and the personal data you leave behind.
+The Dashboard gathers information about your digital footprint and shows you a recap of your online behavior and how it impacts your privacy and the personal data you leave behind.

 Your Master Key is a sequence of characters that you created and that you and only you know.
 It is used to decrypt the sensitive data stored in your Managers.
-You are it's only guardian, we truly have no access to it (and therefore can't misuse it our put it at risk), so make sure to keep it safe and not lose it or your encrypted data would stay in gibberish form forever.
-The good news is: this is the only password you now need to remember!
+You are its only guardian, we truly have no access to it (and therefore can’t misuse it or put it at risk), so make sure to keep it safe and not lose it or your encrypted data would stay in gibberish form forever.
+The good news is this is the only password you now need to remember!

 Aliases generated by Privowny App are listed in the Alias Manager which keeps track of how many emails they receive and who sends them.
 This graph will let you know which of the aliases you created are generating the most traffic to your inbox.
 The ones at the top of the list are not necessarily the worst offenders since you may have created them for the very purpose to receive daily briefings for example; but you will soon notice some usual traffic for aliases that were not created to this kind of purpose.
 Go have a look at the Alias Manager and you'll be able to investigate.
 The alias may have been sold or shared to a serial marketer website, or leaked, or hacked… In any case you will have the opportunity to block it (or just the offending senders) from there with just the switch of a toggle.